-Most schools have the access to essential teaching materials, such as subject-specific kits, resource books for teachers, and audio-visual resources for delivery of instructions.
-Half of the teachers use Jadui Pitara in their classrooms.
-Since the use of Jadui Pitara is limited, teachers could be guided and motivated to use it along with the other learning teaching materials.
+Most schools have the access to essential teaching materials, such as subject-specific kits, resource books for teachers and audio-visual resources for delivery of instructions.
+Slightly more than half of the teachers use Jadui Pitara in their classrooms.
+To make the classroom instruction more engaging and effective, teachers should be guided, trained and motivated to use these learning teaching materials.